bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-preferences.rst

 Every template with a name pattern 'form field [Type]' (for HTML Dialogs) respectively 'offline form field [Type]' (for Offline Dialogs) is considered as a form field template of the specified type.
-The form field templates are used during the creation of a HTML Dialog by the :ref:`user-dialog-new-wizard`.
+The form field templates are used during the creation of an HTML Dialog by the :ref:`user-dialog-new-wizard`.

 .. tip::